 Being under constant pressure can make the individual question his/her identity in the society.
 This causes a form of an identity crisis within the individual.
 Hence the repercussions cause the individual to perform in their private life and ultimately feel sick of it.

 4. Goal setting failure:

-When a person who is repeatedly achieving goals, through goal setting, does not achieve a certain goal due to some certain circumstances, it causes a serious case of feeling depressed.
+When a person who is repeatedly achieving goals, through goal setting, does not achieve a certain goal due to certain circumstances, it causes a serious case of feeling depressed.
 This causes a dire and substantial drop in one’s self-confidence.
 Hence it causes the individual to think that he/she is useless.
 Just because you didn’t achieve a goal, doesn’t mean that it is the end of the world.

 5. Goal setting idolatry:

 For example: Just to make money, people try to consort to practices that are not even congruent with their ideals.
-Usually, these kinds of activities have a negative impact on their social status and how people see them in a society.
+Usually, these kinds of activities have a negative impact on their social status and how people see them in society.